There are two identifiers you can use to fetch a profile from The Swarm database:

 {

-"userId": "68576a63-c8c3-4c92-88e8-b89a532ae3fa",
+"user_id": "68576a63-c8c3-4c92-88e8-b89a532ae3fa",

-"userEmail": "krzysztof@theswarm.com",
+"user_email": "krzysztof@theswarm.com",

-"userLinkedinName": "",
+"user_linkedin_name": "",

-"createdAt": "2024-03-22T15:15:17.525907Z",
+"created_at": "2024-03-22T15:15:17.525907Z",

 "sources": [